BIO

 2023 – 2024 curator and production manager of the UFMC platform

-2023 – 2024 sound engineer and studio manager at Studio Loos
+2023 – 2024 sound engineer and studio manager at Studio Loos, The Hague

 2018 – 2019 assistant of Studio of Intermedia Work I / Milena Dopitová School, Academy of Fine Arts in Prague